 Godfrey Blunden never returned to Australia.
 He married a French citizen and moved to New York to work for Time magazine.
 He issued numerous novels, and made his final home in France before passing away at 90 in 1996.

-Today’s world is very different to the 1940s one he described, at least until a crisis hits comparable to WW II.
-One wonders what he thought of the Bacchanalian Christmas scenes probably reported in his last years, or the similar revels of British vacationers on the Iberian coast.
+Today’s world is very different to that of the 1940s described in his work, at least until a crisis hits comparable to WW II.
+One wonders what he thought of the Bacchanalian Christmas scenes likely reported in his last years, or the similar revels of British vacationers on the Iberian coast.

 That said, riotous behaviour and unhinged drinking are nothing new in British life.
-One can trace them intermittently from Tudor times (at least) to the present.
+One may trace them intermittently from Tudor times (at least) to the present.
 Hogarth’s depiction of destructive gin boozing is a well-known example.
 Beer during the 1800s was plenty strong, and Henry Mayhew among others noted the toll in splintered families and debtor’s prison.

-Of course, not every pub permits over-drinking and rough customers.
-In fact, modern youth may be tending away from the traditional lure of alcohol according to some media reports.
-If so, the motives are quite different from the ’40s when British social solidarity stood unshaken despite the shocks of two world wars and a Depression.
+Of course, not every pub permits over-drinking and rough behaviour.
+In fact, modern youth may be tending away from alcohol according to some media reports.
+If so, the motives are quite different from the 1940s when British social solidarity stood intact despite the shocks of two world wars and a Depression.

-At the time, in other words, people were still deferential to government and “the great and the good”, as reflected by Blunden’s account.
+At that time people were still deferential to government and “the great and the good”, as reflected in Blunden’s account.
 The average Briton accepted things as they were, in contrast to today’s more combative attitudes viz. politics and social issues.